-If you are an IAS aspirant wondering, how is the life of a District Collector or What does a District Magistrate do on a regular office day?
-Worry not, you are not alone!
-It is only normal for any IAS aspirants to want to know what entails in their career after they clear one of the toughest entrance examinations in the world.
-There is no single answer to this question, as the job of a District Collector is one of the most challenging and versatile responsibility within the Indian administrative system.
-However, we shall try to evaluate this important question by understanding the different roles and responsibilities of the district collector, and how they may feature in his daily work routine.
+If you are an IAS aspirant wondering about the life of a District Collector or what a District Magistrate do on a regular office day, worry not, you are on the right page!
+It is only normal for any IAS aspirants to want to know what entails in their career after they clear the UPSC Civil Services Exam.
+Basically there is no single answer to this question, as the job of a District Collector is one of the most challenging and versatile responsibilities within the Indian administrative system.
+However, we will try to evaluate this important question by understanding the different roles and responsibilities of the district collector, and how they may feature in his daily work routine.

-District Collect is a member of Indian Administrative Service (IAS) and is appointed as the chief administrative and revenue officer of an Indian district.
-In other words, he is the foremost authority at the most basic administrative level of a district in Indian administrative system.
-District Collectors are also referred as District Magistrates and Deputy Commissioners depending upon their posting.
-They are often referred as the ‘eyes, ears and arms’ of the State Government.
-Being the direct representative of the government, puts a DM in direct touch with the general public.
-This makes job of a District Collector / Magistrate the most important within the entire governmental administrative setup.
+District Collect is a member of the Indian Administrative Service (IAS) and is appointed as the chief administrative and revenue officer of an Indian district.
+In other words, he is the foremost authority at the most basic administrative level of a district in the Indian administrative system.
+District Collectors are also referred to as District Magistrates and Deputy Commissioners depending upon the states they are posted in.
+They are often referred to as the ‘eyes, ears, and arms’ of the State Government.
+Being the direct representative of the government puts a DM in direct touch with the general public.
+This makes the job of a District Collector / Magistrate the most important within the entire governmental administrative setup.

 District Collector is a traditional role within the Indian administrative system.
 The role was carved out by colonial masters and officers appointed as district collectors were in charge of the assessment and collection of land revenue.
 This is where the ‘collector’ part in the district collector title comes from.

-• Post independence with modernization and expansion of roles, the District Collector was also entrusted the responsibility of tax collection for irrigation dues, income tax dues, agricultural dues, canal dues, sales tax, arrears, court fees, excise duties on various commodities, stamp duties, etc.
+• Post-independence with modernization and expansion of roles, the District Collector has also entrusted the responsibility of tax collection for irrigation dues, income tax dues, agricultural dues, canal dues, sales tax, arrears, court fees, excise duties on various commodities, stamp duties, etc.

 • As the chief revenue officer of the district, the District collector also looks after land acquisition for housing and development projects.